Kron Reduction and Effective Resistance of Directed Graphs: Kron reduction of directed graphs

-The proof of statement $2)$ is also similar to Lemma I I.1 of \cite{dorfler2012kron}.
-Note that if $\G$ is directed, then $\Q_{\mathrm{lac}}$ is not always equivalent to $\Q_{\mathrm{rac}}^{\top}$. \end{proof} \begin{example}[Electrical networks] We consider the connected and resistive electrical network model with $n$ nodes, current injections $I \in \R^{n}$, nodal voltages $V \in \R^{n}$, branch conductances $A_{i j} \ge 0$, and shunt conductances $A_{i i} \ge 0$ connecting node $i$ to the ground.
-The current-balance equations are $I = Q V$, where conductance matrix $Q \in \R^{n \times n}$ is the symmetric loopy Laplacian.
+\begin{example}[Electrical networks] We consider the connected and resistive electrical network model with $n$ nodes, current injections $I \in \R^{n}$, nodal voltages $V \in \R^{n}$, branch conductances $A_{i j} \ge 0$, and shunt conductances $A_{i i} \ge 0$ connecting node $i$ to the ground.
+The current-balance equations are $I = Q V$, where the conductance matrix $Q \in \R^{n \times n}$ is a symmetric loopy Laplacian.
 When we partition the nodes into two sets $[n] = \alpha \cup \alpha^c$, the associated partitioned current-balance equations are